By scent historian Caro Verbeek (email@example.com)

-2019 marks the 5th centennial of the decease of one of the greatest minds in history.
+2019 marked the 5th centennial of the decease of one of the greatest minds in history.
 Besides being a painter, engineer, inventor, musician and a medic, his interests and activities included drawing, sculpting, architecture, science, mathematics, literature, anatomy, geology, astronomy, botany, writing, history, and cartography.
 Leonardo was a true polymath, or ‘ homo universalis’.

 But one of his most striking professional endeavors is often ignored, and isn’t even mentioned on Wikipedia.
 Da Vinci was a skilled perfumer.